- What We Do

 This Q&A contains information of a general nature only and is not a substitute for professional legal advice.
 You should obtain legal advice from a lawyer about your particular situation before acting on any of the following information.
 This Q&A is designed for Victorian and national system employees in Tasmania and Queensland only.
 If you are not a Victorian employee or a Queensland or Tasmanian national system employee, you should obtain specialist legal advice about your case as soon as possible.

 If your employer is forced to cease operating due to circumstances out of their control, such as a government directive, and they can no longer usefully employ you, they may have grounds to stand you down.
 This normally means they are not obliged to pay you.

-Importantly, a significant downturn in business, does not generally mean that your employer can stand you down with no pay.
+Importantly, a significant downturn in business, or other factors within an employer’s control (e.g. not having enough staff rostered on to open a store), does not generally mean that your employer can stand you down with no pay.